decodethedev/fluxus-bypass/README.md

 ## Prerequisites

-- Python 3.x
+- Python 3.x (https://www.python.org/downloads/ make sure you have python to run this)
 - Requests library
-- Operating System: Windows/Linux/Macos (As long as it can run Python 3.x)
+- Operating System: (As long as it can run Python 3.x)

 ## Getting Started